 We just got a better rum.
 Still 43%, thanks god, she didn't dilute it.

 So, what do we have here.
 Still a woody rum.

 The dog that bites you in the nose is still there (did you think he drank all that cognack and went to sleep :).
 Also the wood is still there, not a surprice.
 We have also the orange in the background and the barrel.
 Less spicy nose overall with same aromas.

 The taste has seen the biggest change.

 The initial taste is less watery, you get immediately the wood and the orange peels.
 The taste is also less spicy and more balanced.
-And the rest is the same story of a white oak forest that felt in love with an orange plantation.
+And the rest is the same story, tannins, some vanilla,

 I know some rums with similar profiles like Barcelo Onyx or Flor de Cana 18.